-Grief is a personal journey and it is caused by so many things – the loss of a loved one, the loss of a pet, the loss of a job, the loss of independence, and so many other things.
+Grief is a personal journey and it is caused by so many things– the loss of a loved one, the loss of a pet, the loss of a job, the loss of independence.
 The constant for grief is that it usually begins to surface following loss.

-Loss is something that we are all faced with at one point or another and it is something that is difficult to cope with, especially when the loss is sudden, unexpected or tragic.
+Loss is something that we are all faced with at one point or another.
+It is something that is difficult to cope with, especially when the loss is sudden, unexpected or tragic.
 Loss comes when we lose someone we love, or something that is important to us.
 It hurts, it’s disruptive, it can be damaging, and it can affect us in ways that we never thought possible.

 There are some fairly typical or ‘normal’ expressions of grief, like periods of sadness, ruminating on past events and what may happen in the future, feeling overwhelmed by everyday tasks, depleted energy and a lack of desire to do the things that would usually bring us joy and happiness.
 All of these things are completely normal and are expected reactions to loss and demonstrations of grief.